finos/common-domain-model/documentation/source/documentation.rst

 Umbrella Agreement
 """""""""""""""""

-``UmbrellaAgreement`` is a data type used to specify whether Umbrella Agreement terms are applicable, relevant specific language, and underlying entities associated with the umbrella agreement.
+``UmbrellaAgreement`` is a data type used to specify the applicability of Umbrella Agreement terms, relevant specific language, and underlying entities associated with the umbrella agreement.

 The below snippet represents the ``UmbrellaAgreement`` data type.